pymeasure/leco-protocol/control_protocol.md

 Each Component has an individual ID, given by the user, the _Component ID_.
 A Component ID must be a series of bytes, without the ASCII character "." (byte value 46).
-Component IDs must be unique in a Node, i.e. among the Componets connected to a single Coordinator.
+Component IDs must be unique in a {ref}`Node <network-structure.md#node>`, i.e. among the Componets connected to a single Coordinator.
-The Coordinator itself has the Component ID `COORDINATOR`
+The Coordinator itself has the Component ID `COORDINATOR`.
 :::{note}
 COORDINATOR is a placeholder for the final version.
 :::

+Also every Node ID has to be unique in the Network.
-As each Component belongs to exactly one Coordinator, it is fully identified by the combination of Node ID and Component ID.
+As each Component belongs to exactly one Coordinator, it is fully identified by the combination of Node ID and Component ID., which is globally unique.
 This _full ID_ is the composition of Node ID, ".", and Component ID.
 For example `Co1.CA` is the full ID of the Component `CA` in the Node `Co1`.